History of Honduras (1982–present): 2000s

 Ricardo Maduro Joest of the National Party won the 2001 presidential elections, and was inaugurated in 2002.
 Maduro's first act as president was to deploy a joint police-military force on the streets to permit wider neighborhood patrols in the ongoing fight against the country's crime and gang problem.
 Maduro was a strong supporter of the global war on terrorism and joined the U.S.-led coalition in Iraq with an 11-month contribution of 370 troops.
 Under President Maduro's guidance, Honduras also negotiated and ratified the Dominican Republic – Central America Free Trade Agreement (DR-CAFTA), received debt relief, became the first Latin American country to sign a Millennium Challenge Account compact with the U.S., and actively promoted greater Central American integration.

 Jose Manuel "Mel" Zelaya Rosales of the Liberal Party won the November 27, 2005 presidential elections with less than a 4% margin of victory, the smallest margin in Honduran electoral history.
 Zelaya's campaign theme was "citizen power", and he vowed to increase transparency and combat narcotrafficking, while maintaining macroeconomic stability.
 The Liberal Party won 62 of the 128 congressional seats, just short of an absolute majority.

 Zelaya was overthrown by the military in June 2009 as part of the 2009 Honduran constitutional crisis.
 As a result, Honduras was expelled from the OAS.

+On 28 June 2009, the military removed Zelaya from office and deported him to Costa Rica, a neutral country.
+Elvin Santos, the vice-president during the start of Zelaya's term, had resigned in order to run for president in the coming elections, and by a presidential line of succession the head of Congress, Roberto Micheletti, was appointed president.
+However, due to the stance taken by the United Nations and the Organization of American States on the use of military force to depose a president, most countries in the region and in the world continued to recognize Zelaya as the President of Honduras and denounced the actions as an assault on democracy.

+Honduras continued to be ruled by Micheletti's administration under strong foreign pressure.
+On 29 November, democratic general elections were held, with former Congressional president and 2005 nominee, Pepe Lobo as victor.

+2010s

+Inaugurated on 27 January 2010, Porfirio "Pepe" Lobo Sosa and his administration focused throughout the first year for foreign recognition of presidential legitimacy and Honduras's reinstitution in the OAS.

+Honduras became the only country in the world to ban the morning-after pill in 2012.